 The Bottom Line

-Remember to thoroughly research any product before investing in it.
-This is true with individual company stock, mutual funds, and certainly with ETFs, as well.
-In particular, pay close attention to the fund's holdings.
-This will help you figure out if the ETF holds simple products like stocks or advanced products like options and other derivatives.
+Always research any product before investing in it, whether it be a company stock, a mutual fund, or an ETF.
+Pay close attention to the fund's holdings.
+That will help you figure out whether the ETF holds simple products like stocks or advanced products like options and other derivatives.